vlandham/new_monsters/_poems/36_the_mud_monster.md

 Appearing from nowhere upon the kitchen floor
 Upon the throw rug leading by the front door
 Up the stairs it follows me now
 Into my room

-...Mud Monster how?
+...
+Mud Monster how?
 How do you come so oozy and wet
 Find a good place to become hardened and set
 Show the whole world just where I've gone